Rights of Way: Requiring the highway authority to act on obstructed paths Section 130A of the Highways Act 1980

 A small but important part of the act concerns public rights of way, and will take effect once the regulations and guidance have been completed.

-• Claiming a Public Footpath
+• Claiming a Public Path

 It is possible to apply to include on the definitive map routes which have been used by the public, ‘as of right’.